Karunakar20/webhook/README.md

-# Webhook Delivery System - Frontend
+# Webhook Delivery System - Full Stack Application

 This is the frontend application for the Webhook Delivery System.
 It allows users to view webhook events, check details, retry failed events, and trigger new events manually.